 The room’s walls are covered in Fireclay’s star-and-cross tiles in Evergreen.
 The emerald hue was decidedly a bold choice, but extending the backsplash up to the ceiling isn’t anything new.
 The thing is, after choosing this statement element, Gibbs did something unusual: She more or less matched all of the cabinets in the space to the backsplash.

 “I wanted a low-contrast, tone-on-tone look that was a bit more grounded,” she explains.
 After her husband, Lucas, built all the cupboards, she painted them in Retreat by Sherwin-Williams, a gray-green that’s one shade off from the backsplash.
+They left the all-over tiling job up to a professional (tip: tap HomeAdvisor to find a tradesperson in your area).
 Unlike a crisp white or cream, this pairing gives the space that wow factor, but more important, it instantly ties the room together.